3D molecular model of THCO and THCP molecules in a laboratory setting.

 Prevalence in Cannabis Strains

-As we continue to learn more about the complexities of the cannabis plant and its many cannabinoids, growers and breeders are likely to develop new strains that specifically highlight the unique properties of THCO and THCP.
-This will offer consumers a wider range of options when it comes to selecting strains that align with their desired effects and experiences.
+As we continue to learn more, growers and breeders are likely to develop new strains that specifically highlight the unique properties of natural cannabinoids like THCP.

 Rows of healthy cannabis plants growing in a well-lit indoor cultivation room.